UNCG-DAISY/psi-collect/docs/distributing_pypi.md

     the commit history as a guide: `https://github.com/UNCG-DAISY/psi-collect/compare/v<old version>...v<new version>`

-5. Commit and push changes made by *bump2version*'s updates to the repo along with any other final changes you want to include in the new version
+5. Commit and push changes made by *bump2version*'s updates to the repo along with any other final changes you want to include in the new version, making sure to push the new version tag (e.g. `git push --follow-tags`)

 6. Make sure build checks pass either by `Travis-CI` or run `tox` (`pip3 install tox`) locally to be safe